 The advantage of these measures is that they can be applied to the distribution of any variable, categorical or continuous, whilst other inequality indexes, such as Theil's entropy measures, are specifically designed for continuous variables such as income.
 However, the categorical variable must be ordered, and health profiles typically are not fully-ordered, as some are not comparable using prior logic (Devlin, Parkin and Browne, 2010).
 The distribution of health profiles in the HSDC are therefore ranked from the most to the least frequent profile, where the ranking of equally frequent profiles is arbitrary.
-The vector of cumulative distribution of the total observed distinct S health profiles $Y = \begin{pmatrix} \frac{1}{S}, \frac{2}{S}, \dots, \frac{S-1}{S}, 1 \end{pmatrix}$ is represented in the Y-axis, and the cumulative distribution of patients $X_i = \sum{j=1}^i \frac{N_j}{N}$ associated with each health profile Y, from Y is the number of observations in profile Y and Y is the sample size.
+The vector of cumulative distribution of the total observed distinct S health profiles $y = (\frac{1}{S}, \frac{2}{S}, \dots, \frac{S-1}{S}, 1)$ is represented in the Y-axis, and the cumulative distribution of patients $x_i = \sum{j=1}^{i} \frac{N_j}{N}$ associated with each health profile j, from i=1 to i=S, is represented in the X-axis, where $N_j$ is the number of observations in profile j and N is the sample size.
 The resulting graphical function is the HSDC.

 The HSDI is based on the area between the diagonal of total equality and the HSDC.
 The HSDI has a range of [0,1].
-Total equality in the distribution of profile data (that is, the case where all profiles account for an equal share of observations) would be shown as a 45°diagonal line on the HSDC and a HSDI of 1.
-Total inequality would lead to an HSDC with a J shape, and a HSDI of 0.
+Total equality in the distribution of profile data (that is, the case where all profiles account for an equal share of observations) would be shown as a 45° diagonal line on the HSDC and a HSDI of 1.
+Total inequality would lead to an HSDC with a \J shape, and a HSDI of 0. .
 This is analogous to the definition of the Gini coefficient, and can be calculated as: